-Principals will monitor and evaluate the effectiveness of the RSE curriculum in schools and are responsible for ensuring that it is provided in their schools.
-They will provide feedback which will support the annual review of this policy.
+Principals will monitor and evaluate the effectiveness of the NAS Wellbeing and Mental Health Support Policy in schools and are responsible for ensuring that it is provided in their schools.

-8. Complaints & Whistleblowing
+1. Complaints & Whistleblowing

 Complaints

 Individuals using National Autistic Society services, their parents, friends or family have the right to offer comments and refer to the Complaints Procedure in the case of any disagreement in the management of behaviour.
 Please refer to the Complaints Resolution Policy & Procedure - Schools QS-0010/QS-0011 for further information.